 Students must maintain a cumulative GPA of 3.0 or higher in all coursework attempted after admission to the program and must also maintain a cumulative GPA of 3.0 or higher in the MBA formal program (600-level courses).
 Students who fail to complete the first 15 units with a minimum of 3.0 GPA will be disqualified from the program.
-Candidates who are on probation will not be permitted to enroll in the MBA Consulting Project or to sit for the Comprehensive Exam.
+Candidates who are on probation will not be permitted to enroll in the MBA Consulting Graduate Project or to sit for the Comprehensive Exam.

 F. Foundational Skills

 Applicants who hold a bachelor’s degree in business from an AACSB-accredited school may be waived of up to 15 units of foundation courses.
 Other applicants may be required to complete some or all of the 15 units of prerequisite foundation courses.
 Students must demonstrate proficiency in mathematics and statistics.
-Complete information is available from the Graduate Office.
+Complete information is available from the Nazarian Graduate Business Programs Office.
 Applicants who apply to the MBA program will have their transcripts evaluated against the foundation courses listed below.
 Past coursework may or may not have included the equivalents for the prerequisite courses.
-If there are any deficiencies, students may be admitted to the MBA program but the foundation coursework must be satisfactorily completed before the student will be advanced to classified graduate standing.
-Undergraduate course equivalents may be substituted only with the approval of the Director of Graduate Programs.
+If there are any deficiencies, students may be admitted to the MBA program, but the foundation coursework must be satisfactorily completed before the student will be advanced to classified graduate standing.
+Undergraduate course equivalents may be substituted only with the approval of the Director of Graduate Business Programs.
 The foundation coursework also may be satisfied through the Graduate Certificate in Business Administration Program.
 (For more information about the certificate program, please visit the Graduate Certificate in Business Administration website.)

 Foundation Courses (15 units)